 The Associate+Bachelor’s Degree Program in business administration prepares you to complete an RIT bachelor’s degree.
 In this option, upon successful completion of the AAS degree in business administration, provided you maintain a 2.5 or higher grade point average in the program, you will enroll into RIT's School of Individualized Study, where you can pursue a bachelor’s degree in applied arts and science.

-As a student in the business administration program, you will be required to complete a cooperative (co-op) work experience prior to graduation.
+Students in the business administration program are required to complete a cooperative education work experience prior to graduation.
 You may schedule your co-op after completing your second-year academic requirements.